ADPKD and Pregnancy

 - Exercise regularly, unless advised not to by your doctor or midwife.

 How will having ADPKD affect my pregnancy?

-It is important to remember that the majority of women with ADPKD have safe pregnancies and healthy babies, but it is likely that you will be closely monitored in order to pick up any complications, in particular blood pressure problems.
+It is important to remember that most women with ADPKD have safe pregnancies and healthy babies.
+It is likely that you will be closely monitored to pick up any complications, in particular blood pressure problems.

 The outcome of your pregnancy is partly dependent on your level of kidney function and blood pressure control before pregnancy.
 If your kidney function is normal or only mildly impaired, you are very likely to have a successful pregnancy.